Merrily We Roll Along (play)

 Merrily We Roll Along is a play by George S. Kaufman and Moss Hart.
 It concerns a man who has lost the idealistic values of his youth.
 Its innovative structure presents the story in reverse order, with the character regressing from a mournful adult to a young man whose future is filled with promise.

 The 1934 Broadway production received mostly good notices but was a financial failure and has not been revived on Broadway.
-The 1981 musical adaptation was initially a failure but has subsequently been more successful, having been revived several times.
+The play later received a musical adaptation in 1981.

 Plot

 The play has three acts of three scenes each.
 Every scene is set earlier than the previous one.

 Act One

 In Scene I, it is 1934, and Richard Niles is a pretentious 40-year-old playwright who writes successful but forgettable frothy comedies.
 Niles is hosting a party for his wealthy friends at his Long Island home on the opening night of his newest play.
 His life is empty, petty and loveless.
-Among the guests at the party is Althea Royce, his materialistic wife; Sam Frankl, a prolific composer; and Julia Glenn, Niles's final remaining true friend and a struggling alcoholic.
+Among the guests at the party are Althea Royce, his materialistic wife; Sam Frankl, a prolific composer; and Julia Glenn, Niles's final remaining true friend and a struggling alcoholic.
 The party guests play poker and talk until Cyrus Winthrop, an art dealer who invented a material called "cellopaper" a long time before, mentions a painter named Jonathan Crale.
 Crale used to be a close friend of Niles, but they have since parted ways.
 After the arrival of newspapers gushing praise for Niles's newest play, Julia returns heavily drunk and collapses onto the drink table.
 After returning to her feet, she leaves the party and Niles for good.
 After one of the guests, Ivy Carrol, cuts her hand picking up glass, another guest, David, retrieves iodine to treat the wound.
 After Ivy and David leave, Althea confronts Niles about his possible affair with Ivy and how he only cares about making a hit.
 The argument is reaching a climax when Ivy returns, and in the heat of the moment Althea throws the iodine in Ivy's face and proclaims that everything is over between her and Niles.
 The curtain comes down.